terminalkitten/django-insights/README.md

     └── insights.py
 ```

+Each app can have it's own `insignts.py` file, these files are auto-discovered by Django Insights, so at any given location it would pick up your metrics.

-In these insights files your write out any metric you would like to track.
-Eacht metric starts with a question and some values to store.
+In these insights files you write out any metric you would like to track.
+Each metric starts with a question and some values to store.
 Below is a example of the `@metrics.counter` function:

 ```python
 # project/testapp/insights.py